Bigger Arms Breakthrough: The Impact of the Big 3 Trick on Muscle Growth

 Arms don’t grow because lifters end up overdoing them by focusing solely on isolation movements; while these are good for activating the biceps, they are not sufficient for properly growing the biceps.

-The same applies with triceps although to a lesser degree since most gym bros don’t ignore the bench press which is a compound movement targeting the chest, shoulders and triceps.
+The same principle applies to triceps, albeit to a lesser extent, as most gym enthusiasts don’t neglect the bench press, a compound movement targeting the chest, shoulders, and triceps.
 But in these cases, many individuals then fail to set aside a day or workout for the triceps.

 Strong shirtless man flexing his arm muscles in a front double bi pose and there's a tattoo on his back.